 A grant of the same patent family by the EPO with a product-for-use claim is likely to be useful and the basis for requesting for grant of the same Indonesian patent family.

 Most patent grants in Indonesia are issued on basis of corresponding grants in another country provided that the Indonesian grants are amended to conform with the overseas patents.

 Indonesia is ripe for the generics market.
-There are over 200 generics manufacturers in Indonesia.
+There are over 200 generic manufacturers in Indonesia.

 Proving infringement against manufacturers will require proof that the drug is for "treatment of disease y".

-In Indonesia, the key evidence of infringement is the indication for the drug.
+In Indonesia, the key evidence of infringement is the indication of the drug.